We may earn affiliate commissions for the recommended products. Learn more.

 Alternatives to Qustodio: what are your options?

-If you think Qustodio won’t meet your needs, I’ve prepared a few alternatives to Qustodio with the Cybernews research team to help you choose the best solution.
+If you think Qustodio won’t meet your needs, here are a few alternatives to Qustodio you should consider:

 • Aura.
-This is a smart and straightforward online safety parental control app powered by AI for the whole family.
+This is a smart and straightforward online safety and parental control appfor the whole family.
 Aura is an all-in-one protection from identity theft, scams, and online threats.
 It also works across devices like iPhones, iPads, and Android phones.
 You can activate features like Identity Theft Protection, Identity Theft Insurance, Financial Fraud Protection, VPN & Online Privacy, Antivirus, Password Manager & Vault, Parental Controls & Safe Gaming, and Spam Call Protection.
 Its prices start at $10 per month.

 • Bark.
 Bark protects your children by scanning their text messages, 30+ social media apps, web browsers, emails, and other online activity, keeping you informed and your child protected.
 This parental control app also goes beyond basic device monitoring, using advanced AI to scan texts, social media, images, videos, and audio for threats like cyberbullying and pornography, ensuring unparalleled safety for your child.
 Currently, you can get this app for $14/month.